Goonw4re/goonware/README.md

 A powerful media application that displays dynamic popups with images, videos, and animations across your screen for an immersive experience.

+## 📥 Installation

+### Windows Installer
+1. Download the latest `GoonwareSetup_vX.X.X.exe` from the releases section
+2. Run the installer and follow the on-screen instructions
+3. Choose your installation location
+4. Select optional components (like GoonConverter)
+5. Complete the installation
+6. Launch GOONWARE from the desktop shortcut or Start menu

+### Manual Installation
+1. Clone or download this repository
+2. Run `start.bat` to set up the virtual environment and install dependencies
+3. GOONWARE will start automatically after setup

 ## 🔑 Key Features

 ### Dynamic Popup System